MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Assignment_Operators.md

 ### The assignment by division operator

-The assignment by division operator `/=` divides a numeric value by the value that is specified on the right side of the operator.
-The operator cannot be used with string variables.
+The assignment by division operator `/=` divides a numeric value by the value that's specified on the right side of the operator.
+The operator can't be used with string variables.

 The `/=` operator combines two operations.
 First, it divides, and then it